grassrootza/grassroot-platform/README.md

 * 2 -- Clone Master Branch to a DIR
 * 3 -- Inside the DIR, either copy  the files from DIR/.deploy/templates to a folder OUTSIDE your project source (VERY IMPORTANT DUE TO SECURITY ISSUES), example /home/user/environment OR if you already have an integration properties file, just copy it directly into your folder OUTSIDE your project source.
-* 4 -- Inside the DIR/.deploy, rename the file envpath.txt.template to envpath.txt and update the path you copied and modified your environment variables at step 3 above.
+* 4 -- Inside the DIR/.deploy, copy the file envpath.txt.template to envpath.txt and update the path you copied and modified your environment variables at step 3 above.
 * 5 -- Run "./localdeploy.sh -d [docker/localhost/external] -b [quick/restart/clean]" from the DIR root.
 See the command options below to which parameter to choose.
 The quickest way to start is "./localdeploy.sh -d docker -b quick"

 COMMAND OPTIONS